Stainless Steel

 This austenitic alloy contains 18% chromium and 8% nickel.
 It is one of the most widely used alloys because it offers good corrosion resistance and has excellent forming characteristics.
 304L is the low carbon version of this alloy and offers better welding and corrosion resistance without the need for post-welding annealing.

-304 Stainless steel has many general uses, including elevators, appliances, sculptures, general sheet metal fabrication, furniture, signage, storefronts, entrances, interiors, automotive, solar, refrigeration cases, display cases, truck parts & accessories.
+304 stainless steel has many general uses as a polished metal, including for elevators, appliances, sculptures, general sheet metal fabrication, furniture, signage, storefronts, entrances, interiors, automotive, solar, refrigeration cases, display cases, and truck parts & accessories.

 316

-This austenitic alloy contains 16% chromium, 10% nickel, and 2% Molybdenum.
-The combination of higher nickel content and the addition of Molybdenum make this allow much more corrosion resistant than 304.
-It is commonly used where contact with seawater or brine solutions will be encountered.
+This austenitic alloy contains 16% chromium, 10% nickel, and 2% molybdenum.
+The combination of higher nickel content and the addition of molybdenum make this much more corrosion resistant than 304.
+It is commonly used where contact with seawater or brine solutions will be expected.
 316L is the low carbon version of this alloy and offers better welding and corrosion resistance without the need for post-welding annealing.

-Popular uses for 316 stainless steel include the same as above and is often used where greater corrosion resistance is needed, including exteriors (particularly in marine environments), marine hardware, and within the pharmaceutical industry.
+Popular uses for 316 stainless steel include the same as above, though is often used where greater corrosion resistance is needed, including exteriors (particularly in marine environments), marine hardware, and within the pharmaceutical industry.

 430